Self-guided interactive pub trail in Leeuwarden with online app

 Landmarks & Architecture

-Shibuya Food Tour USD 156 combines historic façades with modern silhouettes.
+Self-guided interactive pub trail in Leeuwarden with online app USD 17 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.